opengisch/QgisModelBaker/docs/background_info/working_with_datasets.md

 Datasets and baskets allow you to seperate your data thematically without affecting the INTERLIS model.
 They do only concern the data.
 You can import, export and validate them seperately by the provided filter methods of ili2db and Model Baker.

-## An example
+## Import Data of a Dataset

+### Example Use Case
-Let's say we have two melted twin cities "Beźel" and "Ul Qoma" and we want to import into the same physical data model but handle them always seperately.
+Let's say we have two melted twin cities "Beźel" and "Ul Qoma".
+We want to import into the same physical data model but handle them always seperately.

-### Model `City_V1`
+### INTERLIS Model

 Here we have a simple model representing a city with constructions (buildings and streets) and nature (parks).